websanco/liferay-learn/docs/dxp/latest/en/developing-applications/tooling/developer-tools-overview.md

 Under the hood, Liferay Workspace is powered by a multitude of Gradle and Maven plugins you can apply to your projects.
 There are also project templates and samples to get you started.

-The sample projects provided with the developer documentation are small, standalone projects, intentionally simplified to help you learn Liferay DXP's features and APIs.
-When you're ready to create your own projects, experienced developers should install Blade CLI to create a Liferay Workspace, IntelliJ users should install the IntelliJ plugin, and everyone else should install Liferay Developer Studio.
+If you've followed any of the sample projects provided with the developer documentation, you've already used Liferay Workspace.
+Now you can learn the full scope of its functionality to create your own projects.
+From there, you can use Blade CLI to manage projects from your terminal.
+IntelliJ users can use the IntelliJ plugin, and if you want a full-featured environment that includes everything you need, install Liferay Developer Studio.

 We hope you'll enjoy using Liferay's development tools with your Liferay projects!